 Football clubs

-This section of the website you will find a list of local clubs discovered during research, some with a good amount of detail others not so much.
-The most senior clubs throughout history are listed first with links to individual pages.
-Any club based outside the Hastings borough boundary who currently play or have played senior level in recent years are listed after.
-The rest of this page you will find clubs who have compete at intermediate or junior level, again split into clubs from Hastings and those outside the borough boundary to hopefully help make this section easier to navigate.
+On this section of the website, you’ll find a list of local clubs identified during research.
+Some entries include detailed information, while others are more limited.
+The most senior clubs throughout history appear first, with links to individual pages.
+Clubs based outside the Hastings borough boundary that currently play, or have played, at senior level in recent years are listed next.
+Further down, you’ll find clubs that have competed at intermediate or junior level, grouped into those from Hastings and those outside the borough boundary to make navigation easier.

-You will find clubs who you may consider to be outside the general Hastings & Rother area, but they are probably included as they feature prominently in our local football history.
-For example, Wadhurst are based closer to Tunbridge Wells and Crowborough, and located in the Wealden district; Hawkhurst are based in a different county altogether, but both clubs have historically featured in local leagues and are members of the Hastings FA.
+You may notice clubs that seem outside the general Hastings & Rother area, but they are included because of their significance in local football history.
+For example, Wadhurst is closer to Tunbridge Wells and Crowborough in the Wealden district, while Hawkhurst is in a different county altogether.
+However, both clubs have historically featured in local leagues and are members of the Hastings FA.

-This is very much a work in progress so there a likely to be errors or lack of information.
-If you can help me correct or add to a clubs history, please do get in contact.
+This section is very much a work in progress, so there may be errors or missing information.
+If you can help correct or add to a club’s history, get in touch.

 • Senior Clubs - Hastings